 It’s been a long time coming, but London’s iconic tourist attractions are reopening their doors as well as many family friendly attractions!
 You’ll need to book tickets and advance and adhere to new social distancing and hygiene measures.

 Westminster Abbey reopens for sightseeing.
 It is currently open for worship and you can join the daily Eucharist service according to the latest government guidelines.

 The Old Royal Naval College partially reopens on 12th April 2021.
 This includes the grounds, and reatil shops, although opening times have changed.

 Theatres Showing in London

-Theatre is returning to London this summer!
+Theatre is showing in London this autumn!
 Rediscover London’s West End district with shows like Everybody’s Talking About Jamie, SIX: The Musical and more.
 Make sure to book your tickets early since capacity is limited.

 Pretty Woman: The Musical is open in London this July.
 Your chance to catch the timeless Hollywood classic brought to life on London’s West End stage.
 Before the covid crisis, the Sun said its “as glitzy and glam as the movie.
 Go see it now, you won’t be disappointed!
 Get tickets >>>

 FROZEN The West End Musical is open to the public!
 See the animated film brought to life in this smash-hit musical that everyone’s talking about at London’s Theatre Royal Drury Lane.
 Get ready for some amazing songs and mindblowing special effect in one of the top shows of the year.